 Note to Mac Admins: Bundle IDs for Extensions (System or Kernel) need to be explicitly defined in Big Sur and Monterey.
 Please view the KB links below for the bundle IDs.

-Provides Support for Monterey, Big Sur and Catalina (MFE provides support for N-1 only).
+Provides Support for Monterey, Big Sur and Catalina (vendors provide support for N-1 only).
 All products use Rosetta 2 on Apple Silicon (M1) Macs.
 All products use system extensions – except MCP on Catalina, which uses a Kext.

 Definitions: • Standalone – designed to be used without ePO -or- designed to be installed without using ePO • ePO Package – designed to be checked-in – this is endpoint software that is installed from ePO. • ePO Extension – designed to be checked-in – this is used to configure software installed from ePO. • Documentation – install guides, product guides, release notes, etc.